webpack-contrib/copy-webpack-plugin/README.md

 A pattern looks like:
 `{ from: 'source', to: 'dest' }`

+Or, in the simple case of just a `from` with the default destination, you can use a string primitive instead of an object:
+`'source'`

 #### Pattern properties:

 | Name | Required | Default     | Details                                                 |